Children of All Nations is currently recruiting adoptive families. Contact our CAN Matching Specialists today to learn more.

 Haiti adoption eligibility requirements are subject to change per Haiti’s adoption laws.
 CAN updates these guidelines as necessary.

-The time frame to complete an international adoption from Haiti is currently 24 to 30 months, based on Haiti’s in-country processes.
-However, your child will be referred to you early in the adoption and you can begin the bonding process while waiting for your adoption to be finalized.
+The time frame for referral of a child from Haiti is currently 4+ years based on Haiti’s in-country processes and requested age of child.
+However, adopting an older child or older siblings can significantly reduce the waiting time.
 The timeframe for Haiti adoption is subject to change; please consult CAN for the most current processing times for your adoption from Haiti.

 1. Application and Approval